 network trains the network with

-Here a neural network is trained to predict median house prices.
+Here a neural network is trained to predict body fat percentages.

 For all conjugate gradient algorithms, the search direction is periodically reset to the negative of the gradient.
 The standard reset point occurs when the number of iterations is equal to the number of network parameters (weights and biases), but there are other reset methods that can improve the efficiency of training.
 One such reset method was proposed by Powell [Powe77], based on an earlier version proposed by Beale [Beal72].
 This technique restarts if there is very little orthogonality left between the current gradient and the previous gradient.
 This is tested with the following inequality: